vojtechsedlak/courtney/site/content/_index.md

     text: I offer therapeutic support to individuals struggling with disordered eating as well as to people with clinically diagnosed eating disorders.
     address: /services/eating-disorders
-  - heading: Youth Counselling
-    image: img/yc.png
-    text: "I thoroughly enjoy providing young people with a non-judgemental and supportive space to explore themselves as they are, as well as who they want to become. "
-    address: /services/youth-counselling
 values:
   heading: My Approach
   image: img/website-6-.jpeg